alecramsay/pg/docs/_pages/background.markdown

 ### Context

-Finally, and generally less well appreciated, redistricting in each state is different: the challenges, tradeoffs, and what is possible in Maryland are different than in North Carolina.
+Finally, and generally less well appreciated, redistricting in each state is unique: the challenges, tradeoffs, and what is possible in Maryland are different than in North Carolina.
 This is due to each state's unique 'political geography': the geographic distribution of people with different characteristics throughout the state.